Loading

 When a staff member uses the same password for a personal streaming account or shopping site as they do for their work email, a breach of the personal account can expose the work one.
 Attackers count on this.

 According to Cybernews, only 6% of analyzed passwords were unique.
-The scale of credential reuse means that a breach at an unrelated service is, statistically, also a test of your work systems.
+The scale of credential reuse means that a breach at an unrelated service is (statistically) also a test of your work systems.

-It's the same mechanism behind password spraying attacks.
+It is the same mechanism behind password spraying attacks.
 This is where attackers work systematically through common or previously exposed credentials until something opens.

-If that personal account is later compromised, or the employee leaves the company, the data goes with them.
+If that personal account is later compromised or the employee leaves the company, the data goes with them.

 Sending a work file to a personal inbox to finish it at home is one of the most common habits in any office.
-It bypasses spam filtering, encryption standards, and IT monitoring in a single step.
-Phishing attacks that reach a personal inbox, where protections are often weaker, can arrive on a work device and spread from there.
+It bypasses spam filtering, encryption standards and IT monitoring in a single step.
+Phishing attacks that reach a personal inbox where protections are often weaker can arrive on a work device and spread from there.

 A Simple Habit Checklist for Your Team